iamllanero/reckon/README.md

 this is a personal project, I won't always fix all issues that I am not experiencing.
 But I will try to merge changes reasonably fast.

-Since many contributors may also be contributing under their IRL identities, here are some gotchas to check when you want to contribute under your
+Since contributors may also be using GitHub with their IRL identities, here are some gotchas to check if/when you want to contribute under your
 cryptonym:

 - Be sure to create and use the correct GitHub account